yaojenkuo/viz_and_modern_ds_2020_spring/README.md

 Registered auditing is welcomed

 - Auditor does not have credits, Tableau License Key, homeworks, nor exams
-- If there are more than 15 auditors, we will adapt the same policy as additional registration
+- If there are more than 15 auditors, we will adopt the same policy as additional registration

 ## Logistics